Skip to content

 License

 Unless specified otherwise in the respective file headers, all code checked into this repository is made available under a permissive license.
-All hardware sources and tool scripts are licensed under the Solderpad Hardware License 0.51 (see LICENSE) with the exception of generated register file code (e.g. hw/regs/*.sv), which is generated by a fork of lowRISC's regtool and licensed under Apache 2.0.
+All hardware sources and tool scripts are licensed under the Solderpad Hardware License 0.51 (see LICENSE) or compatible licenses.
+Register file code (e.g. hw/regs/*.sv) is generated by a fork of lowRISC's regtool and licensed under Apache 2.0.
+The USB OHCI controller (hw/future/UsbOhciAxi4.v) is generated from the SpinalHDL library licensed under the MIT license.
 All software sources are licensed under Apache 2.0.

 Publication